Last Updated: 17th October 2019

 - Analyse manually if necessary.
 Ignore categories and individual pages which need to stay live in any case (privacy policies, product pages etc)

-- Either redirect, or delete the pages and apply a 410 (gone) status code
+- Either redirect, or delete the pages and apply a 410 (gone) status code.
+Noindexing the pages is another option.

-For example, these URLs would be good candidates for removal:
+In our case, these URLs were good candidates for removal:

 We had a small problem with implementing this tactic on the client’s site though, as there was no identifier either in the URL or main body content of the page regarding how old the posts were.
-Obviously, we didn’t want to redirect brand new posts that only had limited traffic, so we came up with the workaround of using custom searches in Screaming Frog (this can also be done manually on a small scale, but it is a bit time consuming!)
+Obviously, we didn’t want to redirect brand new posts that hadn’t had a chance to get any traffic yet, so we came up with the workaround of using custom searches in Screaming Frog (this can also be done manually on a small scale, but it is a bit time consuming!)

-- Go to ‘custom’ in Screaming Frog, and put in either of the below searches (all the below are for WordPress, but adaptations are possible for other platforms)
+- Go to ‘custom’ in Screaming Frog, and put in either of the below as a search (both of the below are for WordPress, but adaptations are possible for other platforms)

 The Yoast datestamp (edit as required)